 It’s hard to say whether a particular cheat meal will in fact kick you out of ketosis but since most people associate “cheat meals” with refined and processed foods, the likelihood of it doing so is high.

-Regardless, whether your goal for following the keto diet is to lose weight or to improve overall health, this can still be achieved even if you enjoy the occasional cheat meal (emphasis placed on “occasional”).
+Regardless, of whether your goal for following the keto diet is to lose weight or to improve overall health, this can still be achieved even if you enjoy the occasional cheat meal (emphasis placed on “occasional”).

 It's imperative to learn not to go overboard when having an off-plan meal or treat.
-It's one thing having a small slice of cake, but there's no need to go completely off track having cocktails, garlic bread, sweet'n'sour chicken with rice and a cheesecake to follow.
+It's one thing having a small slice of cake, but there's no need to go completely off track having cocktails, garlic bread, sweet'n'sour chicken with rice, and a cheesecake to follow.